-How to drive a manual transmission vehicle to save fuel
+Best way to drive a manual transmission car for good fuel economy

 Manual transmissions are suppose to be more fuel efficient.
 At least, that use to be the case not until automatic transmissions also because very fuel efficient and some even beating the manual transmission counterparts.
 From observations, for some, reverse is the case due to poor driving skill when driving the manual transmission car that is supposed to be fuel efficient.
 Some drivers are guilty of gear overuse on normal driving conditions.
 Like keeping it on first gear for more than necessary.